Alice Weidel: Russia and Ukraine

 According to Weidel, Germany had damaged itself and was being "crushed between the major powers" with its sanctions policy against Russia.
 The "big loser", according to Weidel, would not be Russia or Ukraine, but Germany, because "an economic war is being waged against Germany".
 Although the Russian attack on Ukraine was "contrary to international law", she sees no need to "interfere", because what it ultimately meant for Ukraine and for Russia, for the division of territory, was "not our issue at all".
 Putting President Vladimir Putin before a war crimes tribunal is "completely unrealistic", according to Weidel.
 The hostilities must stop and Ukraine must also be "held accountable" because it cannot be "that the West accepts the Ukrainian maximum demands without thinking about it".

 Although advocating for economic relations with Russia, Weidel is not considered to be part of the AfD pro-Russia movement; Weidel responded to the question why she – unlike her co-chair Tino Chrupalla – did not attend the Russian embassy's reception to celebrate the anniversary of the victory over Nazi Germany: "Celebrating the defeat of one's own country with a former occupying power is something I have personally decided – also with my father's escape story – not to take part in."
 Weidel has also criticised Russian violations of NATO airspace and suggested that Putin had not made adequate concessions in negotiations with the United States, warning that this could undermine U.S. President Donald Trump's faith in the negotiations.
+Weidel also denounced plans by a group of her AfD colleagues to attend an international conference in Sochi in November 2024, stating, "I myself would not travel there, nor would I recommend it to anyone" and agreed to change the party's procedures for approving travel.